MST-MRDT/RoveBoard-Energia/readMe.md

 Be sure to read the wiki for more helpful things such as visual pinmaps.

-## Files
+## Files and folders
-To start, you'll see a series of files that follow the naming pattern of "RoveBoard.h" and "RoveBoard_(microcontroller name).h".
-The former is the primary include for roveware files like RoveComm to include, and returns a list of prototyped functions that each board that supports their feature has an instance of.
-But, Roveboard.h importantly doesn't return the actual definitions of those functions, just the names and the fact that they exist.
-The other roveboard files like "RoveBoard_TM4C1294NCPDT.h" return those functions and others that work specifically on the tm4c and define them.
+* At the top, you'll see a series of files that follow the naming pattern of `RoveBoard.h` and `RoveBoard_(microcontroller name).h`.
+  - The former is the primary include for non-board-specific roveware files like RoveComm to include, and returns a list of prototyped functions for it to use.
+But, `Roveboard.h` importantly doesn't return the actual definitions of those functions, just the names and the fact that they exist.
-The files that follow naming conventions such as "Clocking.h" contain generic functions for the feature they implement.
-The files that follow naming conventions such as "Clocking_[processor name]" contain the specific functions for that feature available for that processor.
+  - The other roveboard files like `RoveBoard_TM4C1294NCPDT.h` return those functions and others that work specifically on the tm4c and define them.
+You need to include the roveboard for your specific microcontroller in your main.cpp file for everything to work.

+* The folders inside RoveBoard are split into three categories.
+  - `standardized_API`, which contain files that prototype the standardized functions for each feature, and the typenames and constants associated with the features.
+  - `supportingUtilities`, which contain supporting functions, macros, and classes that aren't device-specific so are there to be helpful to the entire framework
+  - lastly you'll see folders devoted to a specific processor like 'tm4c1294ncpdt_API'.
+Those folders contain the files that list and define the functions made for their processor, and what most users of RoveBoard will be interested in looking at.

 ## Supported microcontrollers and what features they implement
-* Tiva tm4c1294ncpdt - pwm writing, pwm reading, clocking, digital pin, Ethernet, Uart/serial, timerInterface, and energia's own libraries
+* Tiva tm4c1294ncpdt - pwm writing, pwm reading, clocking, digital pin, Ethernet, Uart/serial, timerInterface, I2c, PermanentMemory(EEPROM version), and energia's own libraries

 ## Dependencies
 * Energia, natch.